-To turn the organ on, press the POWER switch firmly for a couple of seconds and then release it.
+To turn the organ on, press the POWER switch firmly and release it.
 During the short delay in turning on, your organ's microprocessor tests your instrument to insure proper operation in accordance with its specifications, then the power switch lights up and the organ is ready to play.
-Should the microprocessor test uncover problems in the instrument's operation it will not turn on.
-If repeated attempts fail to light up your instrument's power switch, contact an authorized Rodgers serviceman or your Rodgers dealer.
+Should the microprocessor test uncover problems in the instrument's operation, it will not turn on.
+If repeated attempts fail to light up your instrument's power switch, contact an authorized Rodgers dealer or serviceman.